Dale Abbey (ruin): Controlled churches

+Egginton

 The patronage of Egginton church was not accompanied by the tithes.
 It seems that there were soon challenges to the abbey's right to nominate the rector from other landowners.
 The greater part of the manor had come into the hands of Richard de Grendon.
 His widow, Ermentrude, passed it on to her daughter, Margaret, on her marriage to Robert Wakelin.
 Their daughters and joint heirs, Ermentrude and Margaret, married into the Stafford and Chandos families.
 The Staffords seem to have litigated to obtain the advowson and succeeded in getting half of it.
 The last presentation to the other half by an abbot of Dale was in 1344.
 In the following year, Roger Northburgh, Bishop of Coventry and Lichfield, appropriated the tithes of half the church to the abbot of Dale and his 24 "monks," perhaps as a gesture of recompense.
 The royal licence for this was issued on 2 August.

+Kirk Hallam

 Kirk Hallam church was another that the abbey acquired early in its history.
 Richard of Sandiacre gave the patronage of the church, as well as a toft, a quarry site and some land.
 Subsequently, the de Sandiacre, their tenants and other smaller landholders contributed to a considerable portfolio of land for the abbey in Kirk Hallam.
 Although the de Sandiacre grant was only of the advowson of the rectory, by 1298 it had appropriated the church, demoting the benefice to a vicarage, with the great tithe going to the abbey.
 It seems that the abbey also obtained exemption from papal taxation from the church, as it does not appear in the Taxatio Ecclesiastica of 1291–2.